 Configurable alerts permit knowing about problems with latency, loss, outages, and route changes.

-If you can rapidly identify who is using your bandwidth and what they are doing, you can make sure that business critical resources are used appropriately.
+If you can rapidly identify who is using your bandwidth through NetFlow, you can make sure that business critical resources are used appropriately.

 Mysterious network slowdowns won’t go un‐diagnosed.